Abstract

 We first tested the ability of both the bilayer and bolalipid molecules to self-assemble into membranes.
 To do so, we placed dispersed lipids in a periodic 3D box.
 For both bilayer and bolalipids we found that membranes self-assembled over a wide range of lipid interaction parameters (Fig. 1D, SI section 2, and Movie S1).
 We then explored the influence of flexibility in the bolalipid molecule.
 At small values of the molecular rigidity kbola, single lipids are flexible and can thus adopt a range of possible conformations.
 The different conformations can be classified by the angle θ between the two lipid heads (Fig. 1E).
 Two lipid conformations dominated the conformation distribution in the context of a membrane: the U-shaped conformation with both head beads on the same membrane leaflet (θ ≈ 0) and the straight conformation with one head bead in each opposing membrane leaflet (θ ≈ π) (Movie S2.b, Fig. S1, and SI section 3; for comparison, bilayer membranes in Movie S2.a and rigid bolalipid membranes in Movie S2.c).
 In the self-assembled bolalipid membrane, we marked bolalipids as being in the U-shape conformation if θ < π/2 and in the straight conformation otherwise.

-To study the phase behavior of bilayer and bolalipid membranes, we analyzed the diffusion of single lipids in self-assembled membranes as a function of the lipid interaction parameters ϵp and ω (SI sections 4 and 5).
+To study the phase behaviour of bilayer and bolalipid membranes, we analysed the diffusion of single lipids as a function of the lipid interaction parameters ϵp and ω (SI sections 4 and 5).
 The diffusion constant D exhibited a discontinuity as a function of the temperature, which marks the transition as the membrane moves from the gel phase to the liquid phase.
 The discontinuity occurred at different values of interaction strength ϵp and interaction range ω for bilayer and bolalipid lipids, and it also depended on the values of the molecular stiffness kbola (Fig. S4).
 In these simulations, the disintegration of the membrane defined an upper limit to the liquid phase and the transition to the gas phase.
 Based on this classification, we plotted the phase diagram for bilayer membranes (Fig. 1F top left), fully flexible bolalipid membranes (kbola = 0, Fig. 1F top right), and rigid bolalipid membranes (kbola = 5 kBT, Fig. 1F bottom left) as a function of the range of the hydrophobic interaction ω and the temperature Teff.
 Membranes made of bilayers (blue) and flexible bolalipid molecules (kbola = 0, orange) behaved similarly under these conditions (Fig. 1F bottom right).
 Strikingly, just as observed in extremophile archaea, as the molecular stiffness of bolalipids increased (kbola = 5 kBT, magenta), the liquid region was shifted toward higher temperatures and larger values of the interaction range.
 This is due to the fact that bolalipid molecules are able to engage in more extensive interactions with partners when in the extended conformation, which helps to stabilize the membrane at higher temperatures.

 Bolalipid conformations and mechanical properties

 To explore mechanical properties of bolalipid membranes, we chose ω = 1.5 σ for the remainder of the work (dashed line in Fig. 1F bottom right).
 Fig. 2A shows the phase diagram for bolalipid membranes replotted as a function of temperature and bolalipid rigidity for the chosen interaction range.
 To be able to compare membranes made of bolalipids of different molecular rigidities, we needed to adjust temperature for each to reach similar fluidities, shown by dashed lines in Fig. 2A.
 We then characterised the conformations of individual bolalipids in flat membranes, measured by the fraction of bolalipids in U-shape conformation uf.
-We find that for flexible bolalipids (kbola = 0), more than 50% of all lipids are ≥ in the U-shape conformation (Fig. 2B).
-This fraction decreases with increasing rigidity of bolalipid molecules and and vanishes around kbola ≥ 2 kBT, for which almost all bolalipids take up linear conformations.
+We find that for flexible bolalipids (kbola = 0), more than 50% of all lipids are in the U-shape conformation (Fig. 2B).
+This fraction decreases with increasing rigidity of bolalipid molecules and vanishes around kbola ≥ 2 kBT, for which almost all bolalipids take up linear conformations.

 Mechanics of pure bolalipid membranes.